jkaganovsky/Note-Taker/README.md

 ## Installation & Usage
 GITHUB
-1. Clone this repository from my github link.
+1. Clone this repository from my [Github Repository](https://github.com/jkaganovsky/Note-Taker) link.
 1. Run your local computer's terminal and git clone this repository to save to your local computer.
 1. Install Node.js to your local computer if you don't have it (https://nodejs.org/en/).
 1. Run `npm i inquirer` from your computer's terminal to install the **Inquirer** package to the cloned repository's folder.